matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer:Integration design patterns are crucial for creating robust and scalable software architectures that allow different systems, applications, or services to work together seamlessly.
 These patterns help manage complexities, improve maintainability, and ensure reliable communication between integrated systems.
 Here are some key integration design patterns:
-a) Message Patterns:Message: Basic unit of data passed between systems.
+a) Message Patterns: Message: Basic unit of data passed between systems.
 Command Message: Encodes a command for the receiver to process.
 Document Message: Contains a document that is intended to be processed by the receiver.
 Event Message: Notifies a receiver about something that has happened.
 b) Messaging Channels: Point-to-Point Channel: Ensures that only one receiver will get a particular message.